Cadence to Acquire AWR Corporation From National Instruments to Accelerate System Innovation for 5G RF Communications

 About National Instruments

 NI (ni.com) develops high-performance automated test and automated measurement systems to help you solve your engineering challenges now and into the future.
 Our open, software-defined platform uses modular hardware and an expansive ecosystem to help you turn powerful possibilities into real solutions.
-Learn more at "nofollow" >www.ni.com.
+Learn more at www.ni.com.

 Cadence Forward-Looking Statements